Dr. Senturias of Atrium Health/Levine Children’s Hospital has no relevant financial relationships to disclose.)

 Fetal alcohol syndrome is the most common preventable cause of intellectual disability in the Western world.
 In addition to inducing developmental delay, gestational alcohol exposure can lead to a variety of neurodevelopmental abnormalities, including epilepsy, attention deficit hyperactivity disorder, and academic difficulties.
 Many of these behavioral deficits in children with fetal alcohol syndrome are due to alcohol-induced neuronal death.
-In this updated article, the authors discuss the neuropathologic changes induced by prenatal alcohol exposure and the differential diagnosis of this very common disorder.
-In addition, the authors discuss the role of genetics in determining vulnerability to alcohol-induced brain injury.
+In this updated article, the authors discuss the various clinical presentations of fetal alcohol spectrum disorders, the way in which binge drinking increases the risk of alcohol-induced fetal brain injury, and the purported mechanisms of alcohol-induced neuronal death.
+In addition, the authors discuss the importance of genetics in determining the risk of fetal alcohol spectrum disorder in the offspring of alcohol-consuming pregnant women.

 • Fetal alcohol syndrome is the constellation of developmental defects that results from maternal alcohol abuse during pregnancy.